bcbcbcbcbcl/coursera-download-with-selenium/README.md

-# coursera-download (working - updated 14/9/2018)
+# coursera-downloader (working - updated 14/9/2018)

-A simple automation script to download, label and arrange Coursera videos in ascending order.
+Coursera Downloader - A simple automation script to download, label and arrange Coursera videos in ascending order.